 For the next seventeen days, the tankers spent much of their time removing cosmoline from their weapons which had been greased so they would not rust during the trip to the Philippines.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 On Monday, December 1 the tanks were ordered to the perimeter of Clark Field to guard it against Japanese paratroopers.
 From this moment on, two members of each tank crew had to remain with their tanks at all times.
-The morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
+On the morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed, to be refueled, parked in a straight line, and the pilots went to lunch.
 At 12:45, planes approached the airfield from the north and the tankers counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
 After the attack, the 192nd remained at Ft.
 Stotsenburg for weeks.
 It was during this time that Frank’s parents received a telegram from him stating that he was okay.
 It was also at this time that the battalion was sent to the Lingayen Gulf area where the Japanese had landed.